A complaint is an expression of dissatisfaction with the Council, its services or the actions of its staff.

 Forms can be sent to the council, at the Civic Centre, Darwall Street, Walsall, WS1 1TP, or handed in to the First Stop Shop in the Civic Centre or to any council service point.
 Complaints do not need to be made on the form; you may choose to complain by telephone, textphone, letter, e-mail or in person.

-Please include as much information as possible including your name and address and if possible, other contact details including a telephone number or an e-mail address.
+Please include as much information as you can including your name and address and if possible, other contact details including a telephone number or an email address.

 Please include as much detail as possible about what happened, when and where; including the names of anyone involved.